 Places to Stay

-The longest multiple-use trail in PA, the Great Allegheny Passage consists of 150 miles of nearly level rail trail suitable for most any type of bicycle.
-It stretches southeast from Pittsburgh to Cumberland, Maryland.
+The longest multi-use trail in PA, the Great Allegheny Passage (GAP) stretches from southeast from Pittsburgh to Cumberland, Maryland.
 There, the Great Allegheny Passage connects with the C&O Canal towpath, extending all the way to the Georgetown district of Washington, D.C. for a total length of 334.5 miles.

 The Big Savage Tunnel, located near the Mason & Dixon Line, is closed for the winter from December 1st to April 10th each year.